ObjectModules/deploy/[Mapping]-Concept.md

 * Collect is the process
 * Exit point
 ```
-Then we need also the mapping to examine your self to get your data:
+Then we need also the mapping to examine yourself to get your data:
 ```
 * You will become an entry point
 * Your data is what we need